thiagocantao/NewCode/Project/FormBuilder/Component/AI.md

 - Real-time state updates as fields are moved or modified
 - Field search functionality for available fields
 - Grid layout for available fields for better organization
+- Fixed form header with styled title input and empty select fields for priority, categories, assignment, and status
 - Sections can be dragged and reordered but cannot be nested within other sections
 - Sections cannot be dragged outside the form builder container
 - Action buttons are always visible when fields are in the form builder